jnocera3/baseball/README.md

 The year to extract, file containing the player list and the output file name are all required.

-Example for extraction player stats for 2024:
+Example for extracting player stats for 2024:
 ```
 python br_splits.py -year 2024 -playerlist players.csv -outfile splits_2024.html
 ```